Introduction to Mass Communication

 Subcategories of Mass Communication

-Not just that, mass communication can now also be thought of as a career option if that’s what interests you!
-Broadly speaking, mass communication has four subcategories-
+Not just that, it can now also be thought of as a career option if that’s what interests you!
+Broadly speaking, it has four subcategories-

 How do you think your mother came to know that Complan will make you taller?
 Advertising basically involves endorsing and selling a product.
 Every little video that keeps you hooked in the intervals between your favorite television shows is advertising.
 It is an excellent career option for acting, writing, direction, etc.